SampleEnvironment/SECoP/protocol/issues/080 issues with software ramp.rst

 Discussion
 ----------

-At the vidconf 2023-06-07 it was decided to go with i) for 1).
+At the vidconf 2023-06-07 it was decided to go with a) for 1).

 (2) was not yet discussed